|

 Mass.
 The Marist Sisters Choir rendered the music.
 The Church

 was filled to overflowing.
 A very special day for Leitrim.
+Two days later, nearly as big a crowd gathered

 for Christmas Morning Mass.
 Hymns were sung with great enthusiasm.